 If you are trying to conceive, you probably already know this, but it’s so fascinating that it bears repeating.
 You’ve had all of your eggs since before you were born.
 In fact, they’ve been in your ovaries since you were an embryo.
 This fact alone is interesting enough, but it gets better.
-Since your mother’s eggs were in her ovaries when she was an embryo, that means the egg which eventually became you were, at one time, in your grandmother’s uterus.
+Since your mother’s eggs were in her ovaries when she was an embryo, that means the egg which eventually became you was, at one time, in your grandmother’s uterus.

 Like all cells in your body, Oocytes (eggs) are subject to natural wear and tear when exposed to the many stresses of life: acidity, inflammation, lack of oxygen and nutrients, dehydration, oxidation, aging, and decay.
 Cells in your body have varying life cycles depending on what tissues they are from.
 Some live longer than others, but in general, they are replenished throughout your life.
 This is not the case with oocytes: you currently have, in your ovaries, all the eggs you will ever have, and that does not change.
 So although quantity is set, you still have considerable influence over their quality.

 Over the course of a woman’s reproductive life, the oocytes (eggs) are subject to damage: they age with the rest of the body but are not replenished.
 Many factors contribute to this decline, for example, decreased mitochondrial activity with a resultant decrease in ATP production; increase in reactive oxygen species (oxidative stress/inflammation); damage to cell proteins and DNA.